Sick Leave Policy and Procedure - California

 Beginning on the first day of employment, a full-time covered employee (i.e., an employee scheduled to work at least 35 hours per week) will receive and can use up to 84 hours (12 days) of sick leave during the year.

 To calculate the sick leave available to a full-time covered employee during each subsequent year:

--- First, determine the maximum allowance of sick leave available to the employee based upon his or her years of continuous service:
+-- First, determine the maximum allowance of sick leave available to the employee based upon their years of continuous service:

-- At the start of his or her 2nd year of continuous service, a full-time covered employee is allotted 140 hours (20 days) of sick leave;
+- At the start of their 2nd year of continuous service, a full-time covered employee is allotted 140 hours (20 days) of sick leave;

-- At the start of his or her 3rd, 4th, and 5th years of continuous service, a full-time covered employee is allotted 280 hours (40 days) of sick leave;
+- At the start of their 3rd, 4th, and 5th years of continuous service, a full-time covered employee is allotted 280 hours (40 days) of sick leave;

-- At the start of his or her 6th, 7th, and 8th years of continuous service, a full-time covered employee is allotted 420 hours (60 days) of sick leave;
+- At the start of their 6th, 7th, and 8th years of continuous service, a full-time covered employee is allotted 420 hours (60 days) of sick leave;

-- At the start of his or her 9th and 10th years of continuous service, a full-time covered employee is allotted 560 hours (80 days) of sick leave; and
+- At the start of their 9th and 10th years of continuous service, a full-time covered employee is allotted 560 hours (80 days) of sick leave; and

-- At the start of his or her 11th or more years of continuous service, a full-time covered employee is allotted 840 hours (120 days) of sick leave;
+- At the start of their 11th or more years of continuous service, a full-time covered employee is allotted 840 hours (120 days) of sick leave;

--- Second, subtract from the employee’s allowance the amount of sick leave he or she had used in the prior 12 month period on a rolling basis.
+-- Second, subtract from the employee’s allowance the amount of sick leave they had used in the prior 12 month period on a rolling basis.